ck2136/reproducible_research/readme.md

 ![](./fig2.png)

-Once we have a simple README.md file saved in the folder now we cna add it to our local and remote repository.
+Once we have a simple README.md file saved in the folder now we can add it to our local and remote repository.

 Init, Pull, Add, Commit, Push
 -----------------------

 Now that we've started a project and have a file that is subject to version control, we should probably discuss a little bit about the (usual) steps one takes throughout a project.
 Once we have a folder with a file that we want to keep track of, we initialize (`git init`) the folder, we add (`git add filename`) the file to the local repository, we commit (`git commit -m "message"`) our changes, and then we push (`git push origin master`).
-The `git push origin master` code is basically indicating that we want to finalize the changes that we've commited :) origin is the default name of the remote repository. `master` is branch that we're making changes to.
+The `git push origin master` code is basically indicating that we want to push/send the changes we made in our `master` branch to the remote repository named `origin` (origin is the default name of the remote repository). `master` is the branch that we're currently working on and making changes to.
 If we had branches that were stemming from the master branch, we could have `git push origin <branch name>`.
 If we don't want to push the changes, we can revert (e.g. `git revert commit-id` where `commit-id` would be something like `9ca304ed12b991f8251496b4ea452857b34353e7` based on looking at the `git log`)

 There are many more commands that we could touch on but these are the basics of the workflow that is most useful for the workflow.

-Now that we have a readme file let's try adding the file to the git repository and putting into a remote repository.
+Now that we have a readme file let's try adding the file to the local git repository and putting into a remote repository.
 We should probably set up a github account first so that we actually have a remote repository.
 Go to [github.com](www.github.com) and create an account.

 Once you are signed in you will see a green "New repository" button.
 Hit it!